 This section contains boigraphies of FOTOfusion presenters that will be present this year.

-Debbie Bondulic is a photo editor at The New York Times, covers NYTNow, Upshot and the Home Page.
-She was a principal in Sublime Management, a NY agency representing photographers and stylists, and a national photo editor at Newsweek, covering presidential elections, politics in DC, and national news events.
-As associate picture editor at LIFE, she edited and produced award-winning stories, including “Anorexia,” and “Sobriety High School,” and as a photo editor at People she produced the entire magazine for the 25th anniversary of the Vietnam War, 9/11, the Iraq War, and Hurricane Katrina.
+Debbie Bondulic is an award-winning photo editor at The New York Times, working in news in digital and print.
+Bondulic was a principal in Sublime Management, an agency representing photographers and stylists.
+Debbie worked as National Photo Editor at Newsweek Magazine, covering presidential elections, DC politics and breaking news events.
+As Associate Picture Editor at LIFE, she edited and produced award-winning stories, including “Anorexia,” and “Sobriety High School,” and as a Picture Editor at People Weekly, produced the entire magazine for the 25th anniversary of the Vietnam War, 9/11, the Iraq War, Hurricane Katrina, and Olympic athletes.

-James K. Colton is currently Editor-at-Large at ZUMA Press and Editor-in-Chief of zPhotoJournal.com.
-He began his career in 1972 at the Associated Press.
-Five years later he became Newsweek’s Director of Photography before joining Sports Illustrated as Photography Editor for 15 years.
+James K. Colton is Editor-at-Large at ZUMA Press since 2013 as well as Editor-in-Chief of zPhotoJournal.com.
+Colton began his career in 1972 at the Associated Press.
+Five years later he became Newsweek Magazine’s Director of Photography before joining Sports Illustrated as Photography Editor for 15 years.
 Colton was Jury Chairman for the World Press Photo contest in 2006, received an International Photography Awards “Lucie” for Picture Editor of the Year in 2007, was the recipient of the “Focus” award for Lifetime Achievement by the Griffin Museum in 2010 and has been acknowledged as one of the 100 most important people in photography by American Photo.